Cardinals vs. Cubs Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has put up 82 hits with 20 doubles, 13 home runs and 40 walks.
-He has driven in 38 runs with eight stolen bases.
+- Goldschmidt has 83 hits with 20 doubles, 13 home runs, 41 walks and 39 RBI.
+He's also stolen eight bases.

 Goldschmidt Recent Games